rsoorajs/DarkLight-qBittorent-WebUI/README.md

 **Older Versions of qBittorrent:** I am prioritizing latest releases of qBittorent.
 With the recent rebuild of project, this may work with more older qBit versions in the future, but will definitely break with every mootools update.
 See the legacy branch for an older version of this project and maybe you'll get lucky.

-**Search/RSS Tabs:** I don't use either of these tabs, but I've done a fair amount of testing for theming, but there may be specific scenarios I haven't  accounted for.
+**Search/RSS Tabs:** I don't use either of these tabs.
+I've done a fair amount of testing for theming, but there may be specific scenarios I haven't  accounted for.
 If you see something that clearly is not as it should be, let me know in the issues.

 **Icons:** I've compiled UI icons into "_IC" .ai files for quick recoloring to those who have a compatible editor.

 **Colors/Design:** I may branch this eventually with custom icons throughout and a redesigned style.
 I recently did another icon re-color, but will likely slowly iterate away from the original qBittorrent icons over time.
 I'll be leaving "Wide Compatibility (Div)" and "Legacy" branch icons as the closest version to the original UI.

 **Scrollbars:** Use CSS styling, which has only really been supported in the last few years.
 Compatibility may vary, but works in current versions of Safari, Chrome, and Firefox.
 I doubt I'll ever implement a javascript method.

-**Near future:** I won't be making many changes, just stream-lining the SASS with some more mixins.

-**Long term:** I may attempt mobile layouts, but those could never make it here.
-For the short term I've made the login page more mobile device friendly (not tiny).

 # Preview
 ![Preview Image](https://github.com/raylanser/DarkLight-qBittorent-WebUI/blob/default/preview.png)